zhangtaopy/PowershellMonitor/README.md

 * intercept behaviour by lua(by return non zero)

 # Usage
-* Execute powershellexec.exe, it will start a powershell process and inject powershellmonitor.dll into the process, then use this powershell session execute poweshell command, the behavior(format to json struct) of the powershellscript will be pass to the luascript(luascript.lua) , then according to your lua script, you can log the behavior
+* Execute powershellexec.exe, it will start a powershell process and inject powershellmonitor.dll(or powershellmoniter64.dll) into the process, then use this powershell session execute poweshell command, the behavior(format to json struct) of the powershellscript will be pass to the luascript(luascript.lua) , then according to your lua script, you can log the behavior

 ## Behavior list
 ### Native api